singerla/pptx-automizer/README.md

 - **Unsupported media**: You can also take a look at the `ppt/media`-directory of an inflated `.pptx`-file.
 If you discover any unusual file formats, remove or replace the files by one of the [known types](https://github.com/singerla/pptx-automizer/blob/main/src/enums/content-type-map.ts).
 - **Broken animation**: Pay attention to modified/removed shapes which are part of an animation.
 In case of doubt, (temporarily) remove all animations from your template. (see [#78](https://github.com/singerla/pptx-automizer/issues/78))
 - **Proprietary/Binary contents** (e.g. ThinkCell): Walk through all slides, slideMasters and slideLayouts and seek for hidden Objects.
 Hit `ALT+F10` to toggle the sidebar.
+- **Chart styles not working**: If you try to change e.g. color or size of a chart data label, and it doesn't work as expected, try to remove all data labels and activate them again.
+If this does not help, try to give the first data label of a series a slightly different style (this creates a single data point).
+- **Replace Text not working**: Cut out your e.g. {CustomerName} tag from textbox to clipboard, paste it into a plaintext editor to remove all (visible and invisible) formatting.
+Copy & paste {CustomerName} back to the textbox. (see [#82](https://github.com/singerla/pptx-automizer/issues/82) and [#73](https://github.com/singerla/pptx-automizer/issues/73))

 If none of these could help, please don't hesitate to [talk about it](https://github.com/singerla/pptx-automizer/issues/new).